 - 1.6.6.2 "Municipal sewage services and municipal water services are the preferred form of servicing for settlement areas.
-Intensification and redevelopment within settlement areas on existing municipal sewage services and municipal water services should be promoted, wherever feasible. - 1.6.6.7 "Planning for stormwater management shall: - a) minimize, or, where possible, prevent increases in contaminant loads: - b) minimize changes in water balance and erosion; - c) not increase risks to human health and safety and property damage; - d) maximize the extent and function of vegetative and pervious surfaces; and - e) promote stormwater management best practices, including stormwater attenuation and re-use, and low impact development."
+Intensification and redevelopment within settlement areas on existing municipal sewage services and municipal water services should be promoted, wherever feasible. - 1.6.6.7 "Planning for stormwater management shall: - a) minimize, or, where possible, prevent increases in contaminant loads; - b) minimize changes in water balance and erosion;

-VOP 2010 requires all new development to be on full municipal water supply and sanitary services.
+- c) not increase risks to human health and safety and property damage; - d) maximize the extent and function of vegetative and pervious surfaces; and - e) promote stormwater management best practices, including stormwater attenuation and re-use, and low impact development."

 The Development Engineering ('DE') Department has reviewed the Application and advise that the Subject Lands can be serviced with municipal water and wastewater service systems through the extension of existing systems, as described further in the DE Department section of this report.

-Stormwater from the Subject Lands is proposed to be partially accommodated by upgrading/retrofitting an existing irrigation pond currently being used by the Copper Creek Golf Club, to become a complete stormwater management pond ('SWMP').
-The DE Department and Toronto and Region Conservation Authority ("TRCA") have reviewed the proposed retrofit of the existing irrigation pond and have no objection to this request.
+Stormwater from the Subject Lands is proposed to be accommodated by upgrading/retrofitting an existing irrigation pond located on the Copper Creek Golf Club to become a complete stormwater management pond ('SWMP').
+The Copper Creek Golf Club lands are subject to Official Plan Amendment File OP.17.008.
+Stormwater servicing is discussed further in the DE Section of this report.